robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Starting from Robot Framework 2.6, it is possible to create integers also from binary, octal, and hexadecimal values using :var:`0b`, :var:`0o` and :var:`0x` prefixes, respectively.
-The syntax is case insetive.
+The syntax is case insensitive.

 .. table:: Using integer variables with base
    :class: example